Nepal national football team: History

-Origins (1921–1993)
+Emergence (1960s–2026)

-Football in Nepal had been a national sport as early as 1921 during the Rana dynasty.
-Several clubs were formed and several domestic tournaments such as the Ram Janaki Cup (1934), and the Tribhuvan Challenge Shield (1948) were organized.
-In 1951, the All Nepal Football Association (ANFA) was founded, and this saw the formation of the Nepal national football team Nepal was one of the greatest back back in time but started focusing on cricket.
+In 1951, the All Nepal Football Association (ANFA) was founded, and this saw the formation of the Nepal national football team.

-Emergence (1963–1970)

 In 1963, Nepal appeared in their first international away game in the Aga Khan Gold Cup; the predecessor of the President's Gold Cup, Asia Champion Club Tournament, and Asian Club Championship (now rebranded as the AFC Champions League) after various associations (including ANFA) insisted on entering national teams instead of clubs.
-After Nepal entered an 18-man squad, ANFA flew the players to Dacca, East Pakistan (now Bangladesh) to play their first match.
-Nepal faced Western Railway, a Pakistani team in the Bangabandhu National Stadium.
-However, Nepal lost the match 0–7.
+After Nepal entered an 18-man squad under head coach Padam Krishna Shrestha, ANFA flew the players to Dacca, East Pakistan (now Bangladesh) to play their first match.
+Nepal faced Pakistan Western Railway in the Bangabandhu National Stadium.
+However, Nepal lost the match 0–8.
 Two days later, Nepal played the Dhaka Wanderers, a local East Pakistani team.
 This match was also lost 0–7.
 After two disastrous games, Nepal was sure to be knocked out of the preliminary round.
 The final game was against Dhaka Police Club, though, despite the previous heavy losses, Nepal managed to win the game with a single goal, Prakash Bikram Shah becoming the first Nepali to score on foreign soil.
-The goal was scored in the 19th minute.
+The goal was scored in the 51st minute.

 Modernization & golden generation (1970–1999)

 In 1970, Nepal became a member of FIFA.
 Two years later, Nepal joined the Asian Football Confederation (AFC).
-With this, Nepal played their first international match on 13 October 1972, where they lost 2–6 to the People's Republic of China.
+In October 1972, under head coach Padam Krishna Shrestha, Nepal embarked on a month-long tour of China, playing the Chinese national team as well as several provincial and regional selections.
+Nepal played its first recognised international match on 13 October at the Workers' Stadium in Beijing, losing 6–2 to the People's Republic of China.
+The tour continued with defeats against Tianjin (5–2), Hebei (5–2), Sichuan (3–1), Hubei (6–2) and Hunan (4–2), before Nepal recorded consecutive victories in Guangzhou, defeating Guangdong Youth 3–2 on 4 November and Tibet 4–0 on 6 November.
+Nepal therefore completed the eight-match tour with two wins and six defeats.

 The first Nepali footballer to score the first international goal for Nepal in a FIFA-recognized tournament was Y.B Ghale.
 Ghale scored against Kuwait in the 1982 Asian Games.
 Despite the popularity of the game, the lack of appropriate footballing infrastructure and the dearth of trainers, technicians, and other facilities have always been obstacles in the way of the Nepali FA's endeavors to raise the standard of football among the players of a nation that has an official per capita income of just 1,196 US dollars.
 The woes of Nepali football, however, have been immensely relieved by FIFA's determination to promote football in Nepal through youth programs.